Religion in Bangladesh: Jehovah's Witnesses

 The Jehovah's Witnesses also exist in Bangladesh.

-Atheism
+Irreligion

+Taslima Nasrin, an atheist Bangladeshi-Swedish writer and feminist, known for her advocacy of secularism and women's rights.

 A survey, commissioned by WIN-Gallup International, conducted from 5 November 2014, to 25 November 2014, found that fewer than one per cent of Bangladeshi's said they were "convinced Atheists".

-In Bangladesh several people especially bloggers, secularists, liberals, non-religious, Non-Muslims have been brutally killed by Islamic militants for mocking and questioning Islam.
+In Bangladesh several people especially bloggers, secularists, liberals, non-religious, Non-Muslims have been brutally killed by extremist Islamic militants for mocking and questioning Islam.
 Jihadist Islamic militants in the nation are seen as a key challenge by the Bangladeshi authorities.
 The Islamist ideologies was imported into Bangladesh in the early 1990s by the jihadist returnees of the Soviet–Afghan War, who wanted to turn Bangladesh into a full-fledged Islamic state ruled by the Sharia (Islamic) law.